Two Inverters on one Battery Bank

 3000W / 12V = 250A

-250A x C/2 = 500Ah
+250A x 1C = 250Ah

-You need a 12V, 500Ah battery to support a total of 3000W inverter power.
+You need a 12V, 250Ah battery to support a 3000W inverter power.

-If you have a lead acid battery, multiply by 5 (C/5) instead of 2 (C/2).
+If you have a lead acid battery, multiply by 5 (C/5 or 0.2C):

-Wiring and safety
+Wiring and Safety

 Proper wiring and safety precautions are essential when connecting multiple inverters to a single battery bank.
 Use appropriately sized cables, fuses, and circuit breakers to ensure a safe and efficient setup.